oVirt/ovirt-site/source/node/4.0/update.html.md

 # Update

-## Delivery (DRAFT)
+## Overview

-oVirt Node Next updates will be delivered as squashfs images inside an rpm.
+oVirt Node Next updates will be delivered as squashfs images inside an wrapper-rpm.
+The wrapper rpm will be used to deliver the image to the host and to perform the actual upgrade on the host.

+## Delivery

+This section is discussing how the delivery of the wrapper rpm works.

 ### Problem